 Our one main complaint about Mestizo: the atmosphere is just a little too slick, a little too chic.
 (It should be noted that both of our visits were mid-afternoon.
 Perhaps the decor feels more right after dark.)
 My husband also was a bit put off by the sterile, styled-ness of the plating.

 In a "Welcome" note at the top of the menu, owner Aaron Sanchez says that the menu was inspired, in part, by family meals "freshly prepared by my mother, Zarela."
-And that kind of love for the flavors and the food came through in the dishes we tried, and I wish it would have also come through in the decor.
-But the restaurant shouts STYLE, and feels like a corporate concept, not a homespun gathering place.
+And that kind of love for the flavors and the food came through in the dishes we tried, but I wish it would have also come through in the decor.
+The restaurant shouts STYLE, and feels like a corporate concept, not a homespun gathering place.